j-irion/rock-paper-scissors-js/README.md

 # rock-paper-scissors-js

 This is my first project, coding in JS form scratch.
-It's a simple Rock, Paper, Scissors game utilizing the console as well as the prompt() function to input and output relevant information and instructions.
+It's a simple Rock, Paper, Scissors game built in vanilla JS and CSS.
+This is part of the "The Odin Project" curriculum.